milicmil/KCNI_summer_school_day1/Tractor_tut_full.md

 #### Obtaining tutorial dataset, Option 2, using a google drive link

 in order to download the data using google drive, we will use the python package **gdown**.
 First you will need to load python using this command `module load python/3.8.5` and then install gdown using `pip install -user gdown`.
-When gdown is installed.

-when it is installed, make a python file using nano `nano download_data.py` and copy the following code below into it.
+When gdown is installed, make a python file using nano `nano download_data.py` and copy the following code below into it.

 replace **url** with this link in QUOTATIONS: https://drive.google.com/drive/folders/1z9NAOs1E37xHRjAfUbXUvfU4L7YMuXbf?usp=sharing